All right, our two Sean Hannity show toll-free at 800-941-Sean.

 You have to be able to have confidence that your country's protecting your borders.

-For liberty, for me, it's about the first amendment, which you and I practice daily, and everyone else has the right to as well.
+For Liberty, for me, it's about the First Amendment, which you and I practice daily, and everyone else has the right to as well.

-But also the second amendment, because it protects the first amendment.
+But also the Second Amendment, because it protects the First Amendment.

-Uh and you know, he's very passionate about this and articulates it quite nice.
+And he's very passionate about this and articulates it quite nice.

 And that is what has changed the most in America.